Macrometacorp/docs/docs/collections/redis-mode/redis-mode-indexes.md

 ## Redis Mode Indexes

 Redis Mode collections have several indexes created automatically.

-You cannot create additional indexes in Macrometa for these collections.
+The Redis API supports a fixed set of commands.
+Most of those operate on a single entry and don't need any special indexing (the purpose of indexes is basically to speed up operations that involve multiple entries).
+We have taken care to optimize the commands operating on multiple entries, so you should not need any additional indexes.

 ## View Indexes